michaelskyba/tunnel/README.md

 ~/tunnel $ # Reviews are done for this deck!
 ```
 That's it!
 Understand, though, that these tunnel commands are never supposed
-to be run manually like I showed here.
+to be run manually as I showed here.
 This "tutorial" section is meant to
 give you a general understanding of the order, so that making your own wrapper
 (like shovel, but more fitted to your needs) will have less friction.
 Read the
 documentation for each of the commands involved to learn more.